 London has always been the hotbed of fashion.
+Maybe your looking to spend the weekend in London and visit all of London’s top brand shops during your visit.
 Here’s our list of Clothing Brands which started in this great city of ours:

 In 1856 aged just 21, Thomas Burberry establishes Burberry in Basingstoke intent on making outdoor attire.
 The first shop opened in Haymarket in 1891 and the brand was independent family-run until 1955.